grothedev/fp_flutter/README.md

 * intro "tutorial"
 * better homescreen text
 * about page (feedback, source, )
+* looks like feed sort stopped working so will have to fix that
 * UI stuff
   - show video or image or audio player based on file type.
   - fix feed list formatting